lsteveol/gen_registers/docs/gen_regs_py_doc/source/advanced.rst

 =================
 There are several features to gen_regs_py which either happen behind the scenes or may be needed in certain circumstances.

-* DebugBus - An auto-generated set of registers that allows the user to 'probe' signals that implement the ``Mux Override`` bitfield type
+* DebugBus - An auto-generated set of registers that allows the user to 'probe' signals that implement the ``Mux Override`` bitfield type.
+Also creates an output port for debugging.
 * DV Files - Files needed for DV or for designer testing
 * NO_REG_TEST - Excludes this register from register testing
 * DFT Features - Logic settings for various DFT modes